 How about the computer, most people type in a printed font.

-Authorization signature is outdated, if not why do many documents say sign and print your name. ?
+Authorization signature is outdated, if not why do many documents say sign and print your name?
 Is it because no one can read your writing and those people who do personality tests from writing will be out of a job?
-The time has come people to stop teaching this ancient script and use our time more productively in other courses that need attention.
+The time has come people to stop teaching this ancient script in English class and use our time more productively in teaching the concepts of reading, writing and grammar in English class so we do not fall further behind in Career and College Readiness. http://www.act.org/research/policymakers/pdf/ready_to_succeed.pdf

 Who cares if K – 4 students can’t stay in the lines or if the loops are not correct.
-If we must continue to teach it for reasons not known to me why don't we use Art class to teach cursive.
-Being able to draw those curvy lines and shapes make it ideal for Art Class
+I say continue to teach cursive just do it in Art Class.
+Being able to draw those curvy lines and shapes make it ideal for Art Class (Which is also very important).

 From my observation, it seems many schools in the United States seem to be dropping it.
 Not long ago, in the nineties to be exact, my little school in Canada taught us cursive and all the students had to do their work completely that way.
 This continued until high school.
 It's something I'm grateful for, it taught pride in penmanship, and to me, not being able to produce a beautiful signature when signing any number of documents would be embarrassing.